Bankstown zoning & planning overlays

 Is Bankstown bushfire-prone?

-Little to none of Bankstown is mapped as bushfire-prone (the Canterbury-Bankstown average is 10%).
+Bushfire mapping covers Bankstown and little to none of it is mapped as bushfire-prone (the Canterbury-Bankstown average is 10%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in Bankstown?